hzi-braunschweig/pia-system/psa.app.mobile/README.md

 - You can choose a device if you add ` -- --target <ID>`
 - You can get a list of supported devices by adding ` -- --list`

+#### Keycloak login and hot reload

+Make sure to add the external IP and port to the allowed redirects and origins of your local `pia-proband-mobile-app-client`, or you will not be able to log in, due to CORS and redirect restrictions.

+The external IP and port is shown, when you start the app.

 #### iOS

 For building the iOS app you will need a Mac with Xcode installed.
 To install XCode execute: